micro_sam.training.sam_trainer

 - n_objects_per_batch: If not given, we compute the loss for all objects in a sample.
 Otherwise the loss computation is limited to n_objects_per_batch, and the objects are randomly sampled.

-- prompt_generator: The iterative prompt generator which takes care of the iterative prompting logic for training
+- prompt_generator: The iterative prompt generator which takes care of the iterative prompting logic for training.
+Already allocated with the desired prompt generator by default.

 - mask_prob: The probability of using the mask inputs in the iterative prompting (per